Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: April 2023

 Other treatment options

-The management of IBS symptoms is usually accomplished by a combination of approaches, and determining the best combination for a patient may require some trial and error.
+The management of IBS symptoms is usually accomplished by a combination of approaches, and determining the best combination for a person may require some trial and error.
 Besides probiotics, other treatment strategies include adding exercise, making dietary changes, adding fiber, using medication, or trying complementary or alternative medicine.